linyuxuanlin/Wiki_MkDocs/docs/en/HAL库开发笔记-环境配置.md

 ![Clock Configuration](https://img.wiki-power.com/d/wiki-media/img/20210205205550.png)

-Follow the steps below according to the above image:
+Follow these steps based on the image above:

-1. Enter the values for the leftmost two frequencies based on the parameters of the onboard external crystal oscillator.
+1. Enter the values for the two leftmost frequencies based on the parameters of the onboard external crystal oscillator.
-2. Check `HSE` because external crystal oscillators offer higher frequency and accuracy than internal ones.
+2. Check the `HSE` box since the external crystal oscillator has higher frequency and precision than the internal oscillator.
-3. Check `PLLCLK` to obtain a higher frequency using PLL multiplication.
+3. Check the `PLLCLK` box to use PLL (Phase-Locked Loop) multiplication for higher frequencies.
-4. Enter the value for `HCKL`, generally based on the maximum frequency suggested below.
-After inputting the value and pressing Enter, the system will automatically calculate the division and multiplication factors.
+4. Enter the value for `HCKL`, usually based on the maximum recommended frequency shown below, and press Enter.
+It will automatically calculate the prescaler and multiplier values.

 ### Project Management Options Configuration